Five Ways To Improve GMB Ranking

-But recently I’ve been asked a lot by local business owners about how to improve their Google Places rankings.
-Once you have optimized your Place page, it comes down to five things which I am about to explain.
+But recently I’ve been asked a lot by local business owners about how to improve their Google My Business rankings in 2019.
+Once you have optimized your Google My Business listing, it comes down to five things which I am about to explain.

 #1 – Business Listings

 The easiest way to get cited or listed is to submit your business to local and national business directories.
-We offer a service of listing your business in the top 25 directories you are not listed in.
-Learn more about our citation building service.
+Our Google My Business package includes listing your business in the top 50 directories you are not listed in.

 #2 – Consistent NAP

-The way your business NAP is listed in these directories, on your websites contact page and within the Google Places page must be consistent and up to date.
+The way your business NAP (name, address and phone number) is listed in these directories, on your websites contact page and within the Google My Business listing must be consistent and up to date.
 Here’s how to ensure your business NAP is consistent across the web.
-Google website crawlers will get confused should you have a different NAP listed on various directories.
+Google website crawlers will get confused should you have a different NAP listed on various business directories.

 To make sure your NAP is consistent, do a search for your business.
 Click to see what every listing of it looks like.
 If the information is incorrect on a website, contact them and have it changed.
-This is something Woodfellow Flooring had to do as their business address changed.
-We offer a citation report service where you will find all citations of your business.
-Click to learn more about our citations report service.
+This is something a few of our clients have had to do as they’ve changed addresses or phone numbers.
+Using the best local SEO software out there, we can track our clients business listings to see their NAP.

 #3 – NAP On Website

 You will also need to list your business name address and phone number on your website.
 I’ve read other SEO companies say it’s good to have it in the footer or header of your website so it shows on every page.
+If you can do this, then go head as it’s good for the user experience.
 I’ve found that it’s fine to have the name, address and phone number listed on the contact page.
 Bonus points if you do so using the Schema markup.

-There is one more thing that should be on your contact page:
+Got all this so far?
+Great!
+There is one more thing that should be on your contact page.

 #4 – Embedded Google Map